-Michigan works under a true no-fault system, meaning that you and your insurance company are responsible for all losses and expenses in the event of an accident, regardless of how the auto accident occurs.
+- Michigan works under a true no-fault system: That means you and your insurance company are responsible for all losses and expenses in the event of an accident, regardless of how the auto accident occurs.
 Instead, your deductible and other pre-insurance fees will vary based on who law enforcement deems to be at fault.

-Because of these laws, your personal insurance will cover most all damages and injuries in the event of an accident.
-This not only means that you’ll rarely (if ever) file claims against another person’s insurance, but it also means that you likely cannot receive coverage for “pain and suffering” or other damages resulting from the accident.
+- Filing a claim against another person's insurance is rare: Because of these laws, your personal insurance will cover most or all damages and injuries in the event of an accident.
+This not only means that you’ll rarely (if ever) file claims against another person’s insurance, and that you likely cannot receive coverage for “pain and suffering” or other damages resulting from the accident.

-Since Michigan is a no-fault state, the car insurance comes with several unique rules.
-Before you can determine who has the best car insurance in Michigan for you, you need to feel fairly confident in your knowledge of required coverage.
-Here are the basic minimums required for car insurance in Michigan:
+Before you can determine which company has the best car insurance in Michigan for you, you need to know what coverage is required.
+Here are the state minimum requirements in Michigan:

 |Insurance Type||Required Coverage Amount|